-RANGE: 0.0-20.0 ppm Bromine
+0.0-22.0 ppm Bromine

-METHOD: In buffered sample bromine reacts with diethyl-p-phenylene diamine (DPD) to produce a pink-red color in proportion to the concentration of bromine present.
+MDL: METHOD: 0.10 ppm In buffered sample bromine reacts with diethyl-p-phenylene diamine (DPD) to produce a pink-red color in proportion to the concentration of bromine present.

-SAMPLE HANDLING & PRESERVATION: Bromine in aqueous solutions is not stable, and the bromine content of samples or solutions, particularly weak solutions, will rapidly decrease.
+Bromine in aqueous solutions is not stable, and the bromine content of samples or solutions, particularly weak solutions, will rapidly decrease.
 Exposure to sunlight or agitation will accelerate the reduction of bromine present in such solutions.
 For best results start analysis immediately after sampling.
-Samples to be analyzed for bromine cannot be of interference can be estimated.
+Samples to be analyzed for bromine cannot be preserved or stored interference can be estimated.